reneweb/Link/README.md

 val clientPub = Link.newClient("localhost:1111").toService
 clientPub(new Publish("/test/test", Left("Some Msg")))

-//Close the subscribe client, which will unsubscribe the client from the topic clientSub.close()
+//Closing the subscribe client will unsubscribe the client from the topic clientSub.close()
 ```